|Official Plant Name||Caragana arborescens|

 C. korshinskii has quite a variable height ranging from 1 to 4 metres.
 It has the usual yellow flowers but with a short claw.
 The central stem and branches have a pleasing golden-yellow colour and have a furry nap.
 This is one of the Caragana species that is a very valuable utility tree for it is planted in poor ground to stabilise the soil and control erosion, and its foliage is used for animal fodder.
 It is native to Mongolia, Manchuria, and North-Central China.

 C. sinica attains heights of 1.5 to 2 metres.
 It bears insignificant yellow flowers of only a centimetre.
 It has dark brown bark.
-This is one of the species that contains medicinal compounds and is much prized in East Asian medicine.
-Among the valuable compounds found in the roots are acetylcholinesterase inhibitors and protein kinase C inhibitors.
 It is native to central and eastern China.

 C. pygmaea is, as one might expect, a dwarf.
 It attains a height of only about 50 centimetres.
 Among its set of special features are golden yellow branches and brilliant green leaves.
 The yellow flower is 1 to 1.5 centimetres with short upper claws.
 It is an excellent no-maintenance deciduous shrub for rockeries with poor soil.